damienzeng73/todo-list-app/README.md

 How can I try it
 ----------------

-Clone this repository:
+1. Clone this repository:

     git clone https://github.com/damnee562/Todo-list-app.git

-Create virtualenv and install all requirements:
+2. Create virtualenv and install all requirements:

     python3 -m venv venv_name
     source venv_name/bin/activate
     cd Todo-list-app
     pip install -r requirements.txt

-Install all needed node_modules:
+3. Install all needed node_modules:

     npm install

-or if you using yarn:
+...or if you're using yarn:

     yarn install

-Run webpack for generating bundles:
+4. Run webpack for generating bundles:

     ./node_modules/.bin/webpack --config webpack.config.js

-This will create a folder named static that contains **main.js** and **main.css**.
+...This will create a folder named *static* that contains **main.js** and **main.css**.

-Make sure MongoDB is running on your system, you can check its status by typing:
+5. Make sure MongoDB is running on your system, you can check its status by typing:

     sudo service mongod status

-If it's not running, fire it up:
+...If it's not running, fire it up:

     sudo service mongod start

-Finally, run the server:
+6. Finally, run the server:

     FLASK_APP=app.py flask run